Key Takeaways

 The Continuing Violation Doctrine: Mostly a Trap

 Some plaintiffs argue that ongoing constitutional violations extend the limitations period — that as long as the violation continues, the claim doesn't fully accrue.
-Courts are skeptical of this theory, and the qualified immunity defense compounds the difficulty because even if the claim is timely, the plaintiff still must overcome immunity.
+Courts are skeptical of this theory in many Section 1983 settings, and the qualified immunity defense compounds the difficulty because even if the claim is timely, the plaintiff still must overcome immunity.

 The continuing violation doctrine is narrow.
 It generally doesn't apply to §1983 claims, which typically involve discrete acts with identifiable accrual dates.
 Being subjected to unconstitutional policies for years doesn't mean you can sue over violations from five years ago.
 Each violation accrues separately.

 The doctrine has more traction in employment discrimination cases, particularly hostile work environment claims, where the theory is that the pattern of conduct constitutes a single violation.
-It has much less application in typical §1983 contexts.
+It has much less reliable application in typical Section 1983 contexts.

 Don't rely on this doctrine to save a late claim.
-Courts will almost certainly reject it.
+Treat it as a narrow backup argument, not a deadline strategy.

 Practical Implications